Calcitonin gene related peptide receptor

 This section has been translated automatically.

-All peptides of the calcitonin-peptide group act via one of 2 G-protein coupled receptor (GPCR), the calcitonin receptor (CTR) or the calcitonin receptor-like receptor (CLR).
+All peptides of the calcitonin peptide group act via one of 2 G-protein-coupled receptors (GPCR), the calcitonin receptor (CTR) or the calcitonin receptor-like receptor (CLR).

-The heterodimerization of these GPCRs with one of three receptor activity modifying proteins (RAMP) is increased.
-Complex formation from several proteins is crucial for the ligand specificity and function of the receptor.
-The members of the calcitonin peptide family bind to the different receptors in different activities (see figure).
+Heterodimerization of these GPCRs with one of three receptor activity modifying proteins (RAMP) increases.
+Complex formation of multiple proteins is critical for ligand specificity and function of the receptor.
+The members of the calcitonin peptide family bind to the different receptors with varying degrees of activity (see figure).

 The CGRP receptor consists of a heterodimer with CLR and the receptor activity-modifying protein 1 (RAMP1) (McLatchie et al ).
-The ligand binding domain is located between RAMP and CLR (Hay et al 2016).
-The receptor-mediated increase of intracellular cAMP leads to an activation of protein kinase A, whereupon various factors such as ATP-dependent potassium channels, ERKs (extracellular-signal regulated kinases) and transcription factors such as CREB (cAMP response element-binding protein) are phosphorylated.
+Here, the ligand binding domain is located between RAMP and CLR (Hay et al 2016).
+The receptor-mediated increase in intracellular cAMP leads to an activation of protein kinase A, whereupon various factors such as ATP-dependent potassium channels, ERKs (extracellular-signal regulated kinases) and transcription factors such as CREB (cAMP response element-binding protein) are phosphorylated.
 This enables the transcription of target genes, among other things.
-The CGRP receptor is mainly expressed in smooth vascular muscles, but also by neurons of the trigeminal ganglion and certain glial cells (Eftekharis et al 2010).
+The CGRP receptor is mainly expressed in the vascular smooth muscle, but also by neurons of the trigeminal ganglion and certain glial cells (Eftekharis et al 2010).

 Clinical picture